nephygdkingz/django-invoice-generator/README.md

 # Django Invoice Generator 🧾

 A Django-powered invoice generator with PDF export, user auth, and DevOps integration.
+Built step-by-step as a side project and tutorial.

 ## 🚀 About the Project

-This is a step-by-step side project to build a web app that:
+This is a step-by-step tutorial series to build a web app that:

 - Uploads CSV/Excel files
 - Generates branded PDF invoices